Code-Institute-Submissions/ak2489-meta-human-hub2_SepResub/README.md

 ## Acknowledgements
 - Special thank you to go out to Narender Singh whos patience, understanding and explaining helped me finish this project.
 - Thank you to Scott(with the Killua avatar) one of the Code Insititue tutors who always seemed to come to my aid when asking for tutor assistance.
+- Thank you to Ed one of the Code Institute tutors who helped me find the typo in my code that was not letting my deployed app find me CSS file.
 - Thank you to my Wife Heather who has let me get away with doing no house work what so ever to help complete this project.